This solution demonstrates a mixed-language application in which a C

 The C++ projects explicitly name the corresponding Fortran project's output library file as an input to the linker.

-project also contains a Post-Build step to copy the DLL
+The C_USEDLL project also contains a Post-Build step to copy the DLL

-into the folder containing the executable.
+created by FDLL into the folder containing the executable.